 Maikapchagai-Jeminay

-Connecting North Kazakhstan with Xinjiang province in China on the Ust-Kamenogorsk – Altay road.
-Closed on Saturday and Sunday.
-During the week open from 10:30 to 14:00 and from 15:00 to 19:30 (Chinese time).
-You can not walk or cycle though, and you are obliged to take a bus across.
-2 actually.
+Connecting North Kazakhstan with Xinjiang province in China on the Ust-Kamenogorsk – Altay road, this border crossing is not frequently used by foreigners.
+Closed on Saturday and Sunday, during the week open from 10:30 to 14:00 and from 15:00 to 19:30 (Chinese time).
+A bus to the border leaves Zaisan every morning.
+After the border you have to get a taxi.
 Reports collected in this forum thread.

 Bakhty-Tacheng